open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 - Jaeger visualizations for distributed traces OpenTelemetry collector
 - Always on sampling (100% of telemetry is submitted) Synthetic load generation

+### Current Architecture

+![Screenshot of the current
+architecture.](/img/blog/current-demo-architecture.png "Screenshot of the current architecture")

 ### BYOB (Bring Your Own Backend)

 Jaeger is great (really) but what if you want to try this out with your APM